 What's Included

-• Product recommendation based on your fence type and desired appearance
+• Product recommendation based on your fence and the look you want

-• Surface preparation including cleaning and any necessary repairs
+• Surface prep including cleaning and minor repairs

-• Power washing to remove dirt, debris, and any previous coating
+• Power washing to get dirt, debris, and old coating off

-Proper staining requires proper preparation.
+Good staining requires good preparation.
 We do the work right so the finish lasts.

 Options and Materials